 3 Key Pieces of Advice: Fundraising in Recessionary Times

-3. Seek to crystallize your vision and mission and ruthlessly eliminate anything inconsistent with those.
+After clarifying your reason for being, then ruthlessly eliminate anything inconsistent with that.
 Let’s face it.
 In times of plenty, we all tend to have scope creep.
 Have you every had a donor say to you, “I’ve wondered what you do?
 Or, “I’ve wondered how that all fits?”
 (It wouldn’t be surprising if your own staff says that…) It is equally powerful to stand in front of a donor audience and tell them what you don’t do.
 It places the emphasis on what you are actually seeking to get done.
 By crystallizing vision and mission, we are much more likely to get done what we said we would do.
 There is no more compelling fundraising pitch than a ministry which does what it promises.

 Start today.
 You won’t be disappointed.